About Our Collection

 Physical Access

-Anyone wishing to view a specific artifact at the museum must submit a request to the Curator of Collections at least five business days in advance of the requested visit date.
-If approval to view an artifact is granted, the piece will be prepared for viewing, and members or donors will be allowed to see it in person.
-Please be aware that physical access is at the discretion of the Curator.
-Visitors may also be required, during the visit, to follow specific guidelines intended for the protection of collections.
+Anyone wishing to view a specific artifact at the museum must submit a request to the Registrar at least five business days in advance of the requested visit date.
+If approval to view an artifact is granted, the piece will be prepared for viewing.
+Please be aware that physical access is at the discretion of the Registrar.
+Visitors may also be required to follow specific guidelines intended for the protection of collections.

 Photocopies, Digital Copies, and Other Reproductions and Uses